 Nerja (22,000 inhabitants), in the Axarquia district / Malaga province, is a friendly, but versatile holiday destination.
 It is located on the Mediterranean Sea in Spain’s southernmost state, Andalusia.
-This most eastern fishermen´s town of the Costa del Sol with its charming historic centre is a really nice, attractive town for young and old.
+This most eastern fishermen´s town of the Costa del Sol with its charming historic center is a really nice, attractive town for young and old.
 You can enjoy wonderful beaches, restaurants, nightlife, local attractions, nature & recreation, cultural festivities.

 There are also nice trips in the further area (Granada, Seville, Cordoba, Ronda, Malaga).
 Even if you have been coming (or have lived) here for years, there are still new activities to discover.
 Attractions, sights, parks, nature reserves, you name it.